 From Moonshine to Shabu Shabu you can find a variety of food options and restaurants in Frisco, Texas.
 Here are a few restaurants in Frisco that we have tried and loved…..

-Mash’d serves hand-crafted cocktails and moonshine in cute Mason jars.
+Mash’d serve hand-crafted cocktails and moonshine in cute Mason jars.
 The decor is rustic, the food is innovative and service friendly.

 Anytime we miss Italy, we end up at Piada… more details and what we love here and why we love it so much, on the post here.

-With touches of turquoise, copper and earthenwares and Turkish style interiors, you forget you are in Frisco, Texas and not in Mediterranean when you are in Chef Andres restaurant at The Star, Zatinya which means ‘Olive Oil’.
+With touches of turquoise, copper and earthenwares and Turkish style interiors, you forget you are in Frisco, Texas and not in the Mediterranean when you are in Chef Andres restaurant at The Star, Zatinya which means ‘Olive Oil’(currently closed).

 One of our favorite places for brunch is Tupelo Honey, I have a whole post about it here.
 We also love Thai food at Crush Craft at the Star and comfort Indian food at Roti Grill, also at the Star!